Python module tngri functions

 |

 Runs the specified notebook from another notebook.
-Returns the outputs of all cells of the executed notebook in a single text block.
+Returns the execution results of all cells of the running notebook as a RunStatus object with fields:

-The function is convenient to use when you need to orchestrate the launching of several notebooks.
+This function is convenient to use if you need to orchestrate the launching of several notebooks.
 It can be used to implement different logic:

 -